sothach/linkscores/README.md

 ## Application Design
 ### User Interface
-A command-line dialog providing a command prompt and help menu, that accepts commands (see above), attempts to execute them, and reporting success or errors.
+A command-line dialog providing a command prompt and help menu, that accepts commands (see above), attempts to execute them, reporting success or errors.

 It is implemented as a simple state-machine (`Machine`), driven by a command mapping (`CommandSet`), recursively executing user commands until terminated (QUIT).
-Actions interact directly with the persistence component (below) to store and query the stored links.
-This is designed to be easily extendible, should a new command need to be added, e.g., List all entries
+Actions interact directly with the persistence component (see below) to store and query the stored links.
+This is designed to be easily extendible, should a new command need to be added, e.g., _List all entries_

 ### Persistence
 As the current requirements consist of insert, delete and a group-by query, the service interface is implemented directly in the persistence class.
 This implementation does, however, take pains to avoid leaking implementation details out to its clients

-As and when requirements grow, it may make sense to refactored this into it's 'service' and 'storage' responsibilities.
+As and when requirements grow, it may make sense to refactor this into its 'service' and 'storage' responsibilities.
 As such future requirements are not currently known, it would not make sense to 'gold plate' the solution, but instead wait until there is a business case to do so.
 Likewise, the service is implemented directly without trying to appease the cargo-cult gods by defining a service trait (interface) at this point, although that might make sense if a future